Data & Methods

 from scipy.optimize import minimize

-# Multi-objective function
+# Define objective function (Scalarization)

 viscosity = model_viscosity.predict([x])[0]